 How to get PIS Account activated?

 By default, every NRE/NRO account is a non-PIS account (PIS is not activated).
-Following are the investments which can happen with non-PIS account.
+The following are the investments which can happen with the non-PIS account.

 Many banks make it mandatory to open a separate Non-PIS account along with a PIS Account.
 They offer 4-in-1 Account which includes: